Tribute to Nicolas Roth who passed away on the night of September 17, 2020

 Nicolas Roth

-was born in 1928 in Debrecen, a Hungarian city invaded by the Germans in March 1944.
-Locked in the ghetto with his family, Nicolas Roth is deported in June 1944 to Auschwitz-Birkenau after the liquidation of the ghetto.
-He manages to survive despite hunger, illness, ill-treatment and the exhausting work to which he is forced.
-He undergoes the death marches.
-During the evacuation of the camp, he is transferred to Gross-Rosen then to Dachau.
-After a stay in Israel, he settled in France in 1946.
-Testifying in particular about what the Hungarian Jews had experienced was a permanent commitment.
+was born in 1928 in Debrecen, a Hungarian town invaded by the Germans in March 1944.
+Locked up in the ghetto with his family, Nicolas Roth was deported in June 1944 to Auschwitz-Birkenau after the liquidation of the ghetto.
+He manages to survive despite hunger, disease, mistreatment and the exhausting work to which he is forced.
+He underwent the death marches.
+During the evacuation of the camp, he was transferred to Gross-Rosen and then to Dachau.
+After a stay in Israel, he moved to France in 1946.
+Bearing witness in particular to what the Hungarian Jews had experienced was an ongoing commitment.

-He regularly testified at the Memorial, the very last time dates from the 1er last March.
-Nicolas Roth was also involved in the Yad Vashem France committee for many years.
+He regularly testified at the Memorial, the very last time being 1er last March.
+Nicolas Roth had also been involved in the Yad Vashem France committee for many years.

 Nicolas Roth is the author of Avoir 16 ans à Auschwitz.
 Memory of a Hungarian Jew (ed.
-The Manuscript, 2011), a testimony of profound lucidity and sensitivity.
+Le Manuscrit, 2011), a testimony of profound lucidity and sensitivity.